 Harry Vandervlist writes on modernist fiction, in particular Samuel Beckett?s early work.
-My most recent work in that area examined the unpublished correspondence between Beckett and the French poet and critic Alain Bosquet.
-More recently I have published on Canadian literature (especially the Banff poet Jon Whyte, whose collected poems I edited in 2000) and on the literary representation of the Rocky Mountains.
-This area has recently begun to include ecocritical approaches, as in the 2012 book chapter ?The challenge of writing bioregionally: performing the Bow River in Jon Whyte?s Minisniwapta: Voices of the River?
-(The Bioregional Imagination, edited by Cheryll Glotfelty, Karla Armbruster and Thomas Lynch, U. of Georgia Press), and in the forthcoming chapters "Re-Envisioning epic in Jon Whyte?s Rocky Mountain poem The Fells of brightness" (Sustaining the West, ed.
-L. Piper and L. Szabo,Wilfrid Laurier University Press) and ?There is no such place as away?: confronting the abject in ecology and poetry?
-(Under Western Skies, ed.
-Boschma, Trono.
-Wilfrid Laurier University Press, Environmental Humanities Series.)
+He recently spoke on "Mapping a Distinctive Literary Territory: Samuel Beckett?s Uses of the Pre-Socratic Writers" ("The Pre-Socratics in European Modernism and the Avant-Garde 1900-1950," Freie Universität Berlin.)
+He also publishes on Canadian literature, focusing on the Banff poet Jon Whyte (whose collected poems he edited in 2000) and literary representations of the Rocky Mountains.
+He has published numerous reviews and author profiles of Canadian poets in publications including Quill and Quire, AlbertaViews Magazine and FastForward Weekly, and has served on the editorial boards of the University of Calgary Press and NeWest Press.
+Recent publications include the "The challenge of writing bioregionally: performing the Bow River in Jon Whyte?s Minisniwapta: Voices of the River" (The Bioregional Imagination, edited by Cheryll Glotfelty, Karla Armbruster and Thomas Lynch, U. of Georgia Press), and "Re-Envisioning Epic in Jon Whyte?s Rocky Mountain poem The Fells of brightness" (Sustaining the West, ed.
+L. Piper and L. Szabo,Wilfrid Laurier University Press).